uppsala-makerspace/loerdagskurser/docs/regler.md

     - Minors must ask an adult before taking apart things that are complex or big or heavy or look expensive.
       The goal is to keep the course affordable.
-    - Minors work with maximally 5 volts
+    - Minors work with maximally 5 volts.
       The goal is to prevent accidents.
     - General electronics safety:
         - Never solder batteries